fsprojects/FAKE/help/assemblyinfo.md

 # Generating AssemblyInfo files

+**Note:  This documentation is for FAKE.exe before version 5 (or the non-netcore version).
+The documentation needs te be updated, please help! **

 In this article the AssemblyInfo task is used in order to set specific version information to .NET assemblies.

 If you succeeded with the [Getting Started tutorial](gettingstarted.html), then you just have to modify your *BuildApp* target to the following: